 We completed the 5-day (Peri-)Menopause Detox and guess what, there was a lot of winter squash on the menu.
 One of the participants asked why.
 Of course, I gave her the obvious and selfish reasons – I love it and am obsessed with it …and also that it’s a great seasonal vegetable with real health benefits for detoxing and women’s health.

-I thought I’d outline the benefits here and invite you to come cook squash with me at my All About Squash class on Wednesday, Nov 15th in Fairfax…so you can become obsessed too!
+I thought I’d outline the benefits here and invite you to come cook squash with me at my All About Squash class.
+New 2018 date is Saturday, Oct 13th in Emeryville …so you can become obsessed too!

 Five health benefits to winter squash are: